sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

     HighClosenessNode --- HighBetweennessNode
    ```

 Looking at the graph, you may guess the 'HighbetweennessNode' does not have super low closeness centrality.
-There is a overall with other centrality, so in the contxt of LN, we dont get the incremental value from a
+There is a overlappall with other meausre of centrality, so in the contxt of LN, we dont get the incremental value from additional calculation.
+However, if someone is doing micro mass payment, this would be the node to get connected to.
+Micro payment makes sure that we dont have worry about li

 #### Eigenvector Centrality

 To calculate the eigenvector centrality of a node \( v \) in a network, we use the following formula: